thenexthub/Codira/Runtimes/Readme.md

 ```

 > [!IMPORTANT]
-> Re-run this script after updating your Swift checkout to ensure that you are
+> Re-run this script after updating your Codira checkout to ensure that you are
 > building the latest standard library sources.

 Once the migration is completed, we will be deleting this script.
 It